Sandiway Lakes is Members-only water.

 Some of the pegs are purpose-designed for wheelchair users.

 The stocks of fish on the small lake are more numerous than the big lake, although the average size of fish is much smaller.
-There is a good head of roach, bream and tench in this lake.
-Additionally, the lake is stocked with pure-bred crucian carp and there are also some large stillwater chub to be caught.
+There is a good head of carp, roach, bream and tench in this lake.
+Additionally, the lake is stocked with pure-bred crucian carp.

 Again, clear water and good weed growth mean that fishing is not always easy.
 This water performs best early morning and late evening, or on overcast days when the fish venture into the margins.
 Do not be afraid to put the bait in to induce the fish to feed.
 'Balling it in' can work well here when the conditions are right and the fish are on the feed.

-(The Secretary with one of the carp stocked into small lake in May 2008)
+(The club secretary with one of the carp being stocked into small lake)